malamatenia/Eutyches/README.md

   <img width="500" height="700" src="https://user-images.githubusercontent.com/92155767/170118764-169a3d76-01af-41a6-8ee3-392c578cce0a.jpg" >
 </p>

-# **A wild pipeline appears!**
+# **Pipeline Overview**

-The following graph concisely describes the pipeline ( that clearly has optimization potential!) that was developed and implemented for the M1 dissertation.
-Limitations and improvements (in French) are discussed in the final chapter.
+The following graph concisely describes the pipeline that was developed and implemented for the M1 dissertation.
+Limitations and improvements (in French) are discussed in the final chapter of the mémoire.

 <p align="center">
   <img width="600" height="700" src="https://user-images.githubusercontent.com/92155767/169708060-5867a67e-90d9-4618-8ebd-f00358ad3227.png">